PioniaPHP-project/pionia-docs/content/docs/documentation/building-api/moonlight-security.md

 doc_type: topic
 seo:
   title: "Moonlight security model"
-  description: "POST payloads, switch authentication, and DeskFlow login patterns."
+  description: "POST payloads, switch authentication, and Pionia Shop login patterns."
 ---

 ## Who this is for

-You are securing DeskFlow and want to understand **where** auth runs — at the switch, in middleware, or inside an action.
+You are securing Pionia Shop and want to understand **where** auth runs — at the switch, in middleware, or inside an action.

 ## What you will learn